 So now that vaccines are continuing to roll out and restrictions are being lifted, and you may feel more comfortable getting back into the gym, you may be ready to hit the ground running!
 But after taking a long break from moving and grooving, you most likely will not be able to exercise at the same level you once did — making you prone to injury.

-That’s why we spoke with John Christoforetti, M.D., an orthopedic surgeon and sports medicine specialist on the medical staff at Texas Health Plano and at Allen Orthopedics and Sports Medicine, a Texas Health Physicians Group practice.
+That’s why we spoke with John Christoforetti, M.D., an orthopedic surgeon and sports medicine specialist on the medical staff at Texas Health Plano, Texas Health Allen and at Texas Health Orthopedic Specialists , a Texas Health Physicians Group practice.
 He shares his insight and tips for easing back into exercise safely so you can avoid injury and get the most out of returning to your workout routine.

 You know the disclaimer you hear or see from time to time about talking to your provider before increasing your physical activity?
 Pending any special circumstances, we know you’re most likely not consulting with your physician before starting up a new workout routine; you sign the waiver and go about your merry way into your workout class or your new gym.